 How ForrestBrown helped during the enquiry

-As HMRC were not able to meet in person for some time, we agreed a telephone interview as a way forward.
+As HMRC was not able to meet in person for some time, we agreed on a telephone interview as a way forward.
 We helped Clinic to prepare, with our technical specialist effectively acting as a translator between the tax and technology speak.